+This course is offered on the Kenyon-Rome program.
 This course provides an overview of the history, culture and art of Rome from antiquity to the 18th century, with some forays into modern Rome.
-Classroom instruction will complement visits to different sites in the city of Rome and its environs, Florence, Naples and Pompeii.
-Guest lectures will focus on specific issues in ancient, medieval, Renaissance, Baroque and modern art and architecture in Rome.
-We will examine the formation of great art collections like that of the Borghese Gallery, the Vatican Museums, and the Capitoline collections.
-Students will be expected to write about art from all historical epochs.
-This course is only open to students in the Kenyon-Rome program.
-This counts toward the Europe and Americas place and the 600-1800 time requirements for the major.
-ARHS 110 or 111 is highly recommended.
+Classroom instruction complements visits to different sites in the city of Rome and its environs, Florence, Naples and Pompeii.
+Guest lectures focus on specific issues in ancient, medieval, Renaissance, Baroque and modern art and architecture in Rome.
+We examine the formation of great art collections like those of the Borghese Gallery, the Vatican Museums and the Capitoline collections.
+Students are expected to write about art from all historical epochs.
+This counts toward the Europe and Americas place requirement for the major.
+No prerequisite.
 Permission of instructor required.
-No prerequisite.